ahoneybun/nix-configs/README.md

 - `lamp.nix` : This file is a WIP for LAMP setup.
 - `nginx.nix` : This file is a basic setup for Nginx.

+## Home Manager file: (nix-configs/home)

+This file is for using with [Home Manager](https://nix-community.github.io/home-manager/index.html#sec-install-standalone).

+- `home.nix` : This file is for settings for my user like Git name/email and other settings
 ### Screenshots

 ![GNOME Installation](Screenshots/nixos-gnome.png)